August 25, 2016

 Unsure what the different felony classifications mean?
 Most people understand that a felony is more serious than a misdemeanor, but few know that felony crimes are broken down into various categories.
 Violent crimes like murder, kidnapping and rape are all felonies, but other offenses like espionage, tax evasion, embezzlement and fraud can also be grouped here.
 Some of these crimes may be charged at the misdemeanor level, but if the offense was particularly egregious, it can be classified as a felony.
+There are many types of felonies, explained below.

 To give a clearer breakdown of felonies in the state of Missouri, let’s start by first defining a felony: a crime more serious than a misdemeanor, typically involving violence, and usually punishable by imprisonment for more than one year or by death.